Guide to Kids Bed Sizes and Styles - Ages 4-10

 Twin mattresses tend to measure 38” x 75” but, when laying out the child’s bedroom, don’t forget that the bed frame will add additional inches.
 However, size isn’t the only consideration when choosing a new bed for younger children ages 4-6.
 Also, keep an eye out for:

-• Beds that are low to the ground - Kids won’t want to struggle to climb in and out of bed, so avoid anything too high (anything less than 10” from the ground is ideal).
+- Beds that are low to the ground - Kids won’t want to struggle to climb in and out of bed, so avoid anything too high (anything less than 10” from the ground is ideal).
 Even if you provide your child with a stool, remember that kids can be prone to accidents, suggesting you wouldn’t want to have them fall from too high.
 Don’t forget to factor in the thickness of the mattress when assessing your child’s journey from the floor into bed.
+With this in mind, check out our low-profile wooden bed frames.

 Best Bed Sizes for Children Aged 6 - 9